-- 8) "In the TotalChrom Navigator window, choose the menu item "Build" > "Sequence" and a dialog box called "Startup" will appear.
-Click on the radio button labeled "Load sequence stored on disk" then click the "OK" button.
-The following steps should be used to create the sequence used for reprocessing. - (a) Navigate to the folder containing the run data and click on the sequence file (ends with ".seq") corresponding to the run (named "Hgyymmdd.seq" where yy=2-digit year, mm=2-digit month, dd=2-digit date ).
+- 9. Launch Microsoft® Excel and choose menu item GCICPMS > Create TC Sequence File (the Excel macro "Extract TC Data.xls" must be installed in Excel's Startup folder).
+In the open file dialog box, navigate to the current working GC data folder.
+Click on a RAW file then click the "Open" button.
+Wait about 30 seconds until a "Done" message box appears.
+You may leave Excel open.
+Skip the following step unless, for some reason, the Excel menu item GCICPMS > Create TC Sequence File cannot be run: - (a) Navigate to the folder containing the run data and click on the sequence file (ends with ".seq") corresponding to the run (named "Hgyymmdd.seq" where yy=2-digit year, mm=2-digit month, dd=2-digit date).
 Click the "Open" button.
 A spreadsheet style sequence table will present itself in a window called "Sequence Information - Channel A".
 There will be a minimized window for channel B data, ignore this window.
 Look for the "Method" column and click on the first cell in row 1 in this column.
 Right click the mouse and a contextual menu will appear; choose "Browse".
 In the resulting File-Select dialog box, navigate and choose the method file (ending in ".mth") created earlier.
 Click on the Select button.
 The path and name of the new method file will replace the default information in this cell.
 Right click this cell again and choose Fill Down.
 The new file name information will fill down to every cell in the "Method" column.
 Look for the "Rpt Fmt File" column and follow the same process that was followed with the "Method" column.
 Instead of choosing the method file (ending in ".mth"), choose the report file (ending in ".rpt).
 If the report file is not listed, click on the "default.rpt" file.
 In the bar that contains the file's path, change the "default" to "Hgyymmdd."
 Right click this cell again and choose Fill Down.
-The new file name information will fill down to every cell in the "Rpt Fmt File" column. - 9) In the TotalChrom Navigator window, choose the menu item "Reprocess" > "Batch."
-A new window appears entitled "Batch Reprocessing".
-Choose menu item "File" > "Sequence" and another window appears entitled "From Sequence".
+The new file name information will fill down to every cell in the "Rpt Fmt File" column. - 10.
+In the TotalChromTM Navigator window, choose the menu item "Reprocess" > "Batch."
+A new window appears titled "Batch Reprocessing".
+Choose menu item "File" > "Sequence" and another window appears titled "From Sequence".
 Locate the top field labeled "Sequence file" and look for a button with an open folder icon immediately to the right of the field.
 Click this button and navigate, if necessary, to the folder containing the run's sequence files.
 Click on the sequence file and click the "Open button."
 Upon return to the previous window, set Start Analysis to "Peak Detection" and End Analysis to "Quantitation".
 Set Batch Printer to "pdfFactory Pro".
 Change Batch Execution to "ndlb-168462" or anything other than "Interactive".
 Check "overwrite existing result files" and select "Update existing raw file header with new sequence".
-All other parameters should remain unchanged.
-The parameters are shown in TABLE 10-8. - 10) Click the "OK" button.
+All other parameters will remain unchanged.
+The parameters are shown in TABLE 8-8. - 11.
+Click the "OK" button.
 Reprocessing of the chromatographic raw data will commence.
 The bottom panel in the window will update with each file's name as it is processed.
 When processing is done, this panel will be clear of files.
 Close this window.